Dana Stone: Biography

 Stone first traveled to Vietnam in 1965.
 Before arriving he bought a Nikon, his first camera, in Hong Kong.
 After arriving in Saigon he met Henri Huet who showed him how to load film into the camera.
-He became friends with fellow photographers and journalists including Sean Flynn, Tim Page, Henri Huet, John Steinbeck IV, Perry Deane Young, Nik Wheeler, Chas Gerretsen, and others.
+He befriended fellow photographers and journalists including Sean Flynn, Tim Page, Henri Huet, John Steinbeck IV, Perry Deane Young, Nik Wheeler, Chas Gerretsen, John Olson and others.
 Dana started freelancing for UPI and later became a staffer with the AP.
 He soon became a combat photographer of note while going on missions with the Green Berets from his base in Da Nang.

 He and his wife Louise Smizer left Saigon for Europe in 1969, driving a VW Camper from India overland to Lapland in Sweden where, for a short time, he became a Lumberjack.

 Stone was working as a freelancer for CBS News in Laos when he was called back to Saigon in March 1970 to work as a combat cameraman with John Laurence who was making a documentary that would become The World of Charlie Company.
 He spent 5 days working on the documentary before being sent by CBS to Phnom Penh on March 28 to cover the aftermath of the Cambodian coup.